jashburn8020/long-reads/fx_markets.md

 # FX Markets

 This is an introduction to FX markets.
-The text is generated using Google Gemini (mostly, with 2.0 Flash) and ChatGPT (some, with GPT-4o) along with some manual alteration to improve clarity and continuity.
+The text is generated using Google Gemini (with 2.0 Flash and 2.5 Flash) and ChatGPT (with GPT-4o) along with some manual alteration to improve clarity and continuity.
 This uses the table of contents from the book "Foreign exchange: A practical guide to the FX markets" by Tim Weithers (John Wiley & Sons, 2011) as its outline.
 See [Prompts](#prompts) for the main prompts used here.

 * [FX Markets](#fx-markets)
   * [Chapter 1 - Trading Money](#chapter-1---trading-money)